 Most construction companies offer apprenticeship programs at different levels from intermediate, advanced, higher, to degree levels.
 Some of the popular apprenticeship skills you can gain include bricklaying, plastering, roofing, welding, site supervision, planning, surveying, and steelwork.

-Securing a construction job can be quite challenging at times.
+Securing a construction gig can be quite challenging at times.
 But when you follow the six construction job search steps highlighted above, you stand a chance of getting the job you want.

-If you don’t have the skills required in construction, consider learning through apprenticeship or enrolling in a construction trade school for training.
+If you don’t have the skills required in a construction gig, consider learning through apprenticeship or enrolling in a construction trade school for training.